Medically reviewed by Sophia Yen, MD, MPH – Written by Pandia Health Editorial Team

 - Making the pores smaller

-- Decreases the natural production of oils
+- Decreases the production of oil

 What’s the takeaway?